(and 5 Other Reports for everything else)

 Reports are an essential part of any CRM system.
 They are a great way to get an overview of the various areas of your business.
 You might be using reports for performance reviews – how is the company doing?
-Or you might take a more dynamic approach – grabbing useful sets of data and putting it to work.
+Or you might take a more dynamic approach – by grabbing useful datasets and putting them to work.

 These two approaches are not mutually exclusive.
-We tend to refer to those “performance” sets of data as Reports, and the dynamic lists are what we call Views.
+We tend to refer to those “performance” data sets as Reports, and the dynamic lists as Views.

-In this blog post we’ll be diving into the various aspects of outputting reports via your CRM.
+In this article, we’ll be diving into the various aspects of outputting reports via your CRM.

-3. Scheduled Reports – And then of course you can have a Report delivered to your email inbox on a particular day of the week, month, or year.
+- Scheduled Reports – And then of course, you can have a Report delivered to your email inbox on a particular day of the week, month, or year.

-So now on to the Reports that we think are most important to get that important overview of your sales team, as well as some other ideas for Reporting on the other areas of your business.
+So now, on to the Reports we think are most important for getting an overview of your sales team, as well as some other ideas for reporting on other areas of your business.

 What are your sales team up to?

-Most people start off their CRM journey by getting their sales team on-board, but how can you be sure it is working?
-Well, the first step has to be to get an overview of the whole team before drilling down into the individual performances.
+Most people start off their CRM journey by getting their sales team on board, but how can you be sure it is working?
+Well, the first step is to get an overview of the whole team before drilling down into individual performances.

-Using Reports mean you can actively track the results of your CRM endeavours.
+Using reports means you can actively track the results of your CRM endeavours.

-A simple Report showing the hours they’ve recorded per day either sitting on your Dashboard or arriving in your inbox every Monday morning will show just that.
-As well as showing what they are doing and who with, you can sub-divide the reports into calls, meetings and tasks.
+A simple Report showing the hours they’ve recorded per day, either sitting on your Dashboard or arriving in your inbox every Monday morning, will show just that.
+As well as showing what they are doing and who they are doing it with, you can subdivide the reports into calls, meetings, and tasks.

-Having mentioned Calls and Meetings – now feels like a good time to mention that OpenCRM offers the ability to sync calendars with Google and Microsoft.
-Lots of our users find this helpful as it means they don’t need to track and manage their activities in separate locations.
+Having mentioned Calls and Meetings, now feels like a good time to note that OpenCRM can sync calendars with Google and Microsoft.
+Many of our users find this helpful because it means they don’t need to track and manage their activities across separate locations.

 New Leads by Source: What’s working?